 Com Truise is the alias of Seth Haley, a synthwave musician and self-styled synth nerd.
 His unique brand of synthwave has been alternately labelled mid-fi synthwave, slow-motion funk, and chillwave.
-His sound is complex and synth heavy, with a focussed production bringing together layers of woozy synths, sharp rhythms and huge, snappy drums.
+His sound can be rhythmically complex with a focussed production bringing together layers of woozy synths, sharp rhythms and huge, snappy drums.
 He has released three albums, with the most recent being 2017’s Iteration.
 Seth has an enviable collection of synths, too many to accurately list.
 In interviews, he has expressed an affinity for Oberheim and Prophet synths, and he has toured with a Juno-106, DSI Mopho and most recently the DSI OB-6.

 Simplicity – huge for me.
 My favorite thing to do is initialize instruments and program a new patch; [it can be just] two oscillators, one detuned, and a nice envelope on the filter and amp.
 Then I just play it.
 I really like the simple sounds.
 I was never really going for complexity.
 I like the nice clean synth brass sounds, smooth pads, a tiny bit of chorus, and some delay.
 You’ve got a nice patch right there.
 I never set out to make brand-new sounds.
 I just try to add today’s flavor to what’s already been solidified in the ears of history. – Com Truise

-The next lead that gets layered with the polyphonic plucks is a dark, choir-like synthlead.
+The next lead that gets layered with the polyphonic plucks is a dark, choir-like synth lead.
 Although I couldn’t recreate the sound perfectly, you can get close by combining an 8’ wide-rectangular wave with a 16’ sawtooth wave, with the former being louder in the mixer section.
 The sound is dark so lower the cutoff frequency to the -2 mark with a little bit of filter contour.
-Add some vibrato by again using the modulation wheel and oscillator 3 with to LO MONO mode and a triangle wave.
+Add some vibrato by again using the modulation wheel with oscillator 3 set to LO MONO mode (effectively turning it into an LFO).
 Run the patch through some chorus and EQ out the low-end to get it to sit in the mix.